 《有華僑的地方就有僑批》(opens in a new window)

-Xuehai (John) Cui is a winner of ACIAC’s PhD scholarship (beginning from 2018) and he works with Professor Anthony Uhlmann and Professor Nicholas Jose from Writing and Society Research Centre, Professor Jing Han from the School of Humanities and Communication Arts of Western Sydney University on a comparative project that looks into the similarities and differences between Chinese Inner Mongolian language writing and indigenous Australian writing (with a focus on Alexis Wright’s work).
+Dr Xuehai (John) Cui is a winner of ACIAC’s PhD scholarship (beginning from 2018) and he worked with Professor Anthony Uhlmann and Professor Nicholas Jose from Writing and Society Research Centre, Professor Jing Han from the School of Humanities and Communication Arts of Western Sydney University on a comparative project that looks into the similarities and differences between Chinese Inner Mongolian language writing and indigenous Australian writing (with a focus on Alexis Wright’s work).
 John has had experience in the translation of Chinese novels into English.
 His doctoral project involves the translation of a Mongolian language novel into English and an in-depth consideration of the various issues involved in the process.
-John Cui is expect to be awarded the Doctor of Philosophy degree in April 2023.
+John Cui was awarded the Doctor of Philosophy degree in April 2023.

 Li, Jiao, Xuesong Gao, and Xuehai Cui.
 "Language teachers as materials developers."
 RELC Journal (2021): 00336882211061627.